cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 the concatenation takes place.
 For the purposes of this specification, we define dedenting as:

-1. determining the smallest amount of left-most white space (number of leading space characters) in all the non-blank lines, and
+1. determining the smallest amount of left-most blank space (number of leading space characters) in all the non-blank lines, and
 2. removing exactly that number of leading space characters from each line.
-For blank (white space only or empty) lines, there may be less (or no) leading space characters than this amount, in which case all leading space is removed.
+For blank (blank space only or empty) lines, there may be less (or no) leading space characters than this amount, in which case all leading space is removed.